Honghu: History

-Honghu is celebrated as an important supporter of the Communist side during last century's Chinese Civil War.
-Westerners know it for New Zealand communist Rewi Alley's relief work and Gung-ho (共合, Gonghe) co-operative movement.
+Imperial China

+At the beginning of the Northern Song Dynasty, Xindi Town, which is the county seat of modern Honghu, became the county seat of Yusha County, and was visited by Song poets such as Lu You.

 Civil War

 Honghu and other regions around its lake were part of an important communist stronghold called the Hunan-Western Hubei Revolutionary Base Area (湘鄂西革命根据地, Xiang-Exi Geming Genjudi, also called the Hunan-Western Hubei Soviet, 湘鄂西苏维埃, Xiang-Exi Suweiai).
 The Hunan-Western Hubei Soviet was actually a collection of several isolated bases linked together by underground and guerrilla activities.
 The Honghu Base, the largest, was itself the object of four Encirclement Campaigns, the last of which was strategised as one stage of the broadly successful Encirclement Campaign against Hunan-Western Hubei Soviet.

 The base area or soviet was under the leadership of communist general (later Field Marshal) He Long through most of its existence, and defended by his Second Army Group.
 Finally crushed by Chiang Kai-shek's Chinese Army and various allied warlord forces, co-ordinated in his Encirclement Campaigns, the Soviet and its military force retreated westward to form the Hunan-Hubei-Sichuan-Guizhou revolutionary base area, which in October 1934 refuged the retreating troops of the Sixth Army Group.
 Folding the men of the Sixth into his ranks, He Long formed the Second Front Red Army which was to take its own route on the Long March.